rjdbcm/BEAGLES/README.md

 # SLGR-Suite
 SLGR stands for Single-Look Gesture Recognition and is an implementation of the YOLO(You Only Look Once) object classification system extended for behavioral analysis and quantification.
-SLGR-Suite is a graphical image annotation tool forked from [labelImg](https://github.com/tzutalin/labelImg) and frontend for a custom fork of [darkflow](https://github.com/thtrieu/darkflow).
+SLGR-Suite is a graphical image annotation tool originally forked from [labelImg](https://github.com/tzutalin/labelImg) and frontend for a fork of [darkflow](https://github.com/thtrieu/darkflow).

 Written in Python, SLGR-Suite uses Qt for its graphical interface.